pujitatirumani1-hue/AI-Assignment-2/Uninformed_Search/README_Comparision.md

 (1,0)

 Search algorithms like BFS and DFS are used to explore these states until the goal state is reached.
-# Comparison of BFS and DFS
+# Comparison of BFS, DFS and UCS

-Breadth First Search (BFS) and Depth First Search (DFS) are uninformed search algorithms used to explore a state space.
-Although both are used to traverse graphs or solve search problems, they differ in how they explore nodes and in their performance characteristics.
+Breadth First Search (BFS), Depth First Search (DFS), and Uniform Cost Search (UCS) are uninformed search algorithms used to explore a state space.
+Although they are all used to traverse graphs or solve search problems, they differ in how they explore nodes and how they choose the next node to expand.

 ## Exploration Strategy

 BFS explores nodes level by level.
-It first visits all nodes at the current depth before moving to the next level.
+It visits all nodes at the current depth before moving to the next depth level.

 DFS explores nodes by going as deep as possible along one path before backtracking to explore other paths.

+UCS explores nodes based on the lowest path cost from the start node.
+It always expands the node that has the smallest cumulative cost.

 ## Data Structure Used